Home » Power Plant » Thermal Power Plant: Layout, Working, Elements, Advantages and More

 4. High production of CO2 in the atmosphere.

-5. Exhaust gases harm outside the environment badly.
+5. Exhaust gases harm the environment badly.

 6. Low overall efficiency.